xquyvu/ez-expense/deployment/DEPLOYMENT_GUIDE.md

 3. Ensure ports 3000/9222 aren't in use
 4. Check system requirements (RAM, OS version)
 5. Look at terminal output for error messages

----

-**🎉 Congratulations!** You've successfully packaged your technical Python application into a user-friendly executable that non-technical users can run with just a double-click!